What Is Thai Chicken Fried Rice?

 - Add the cooked jasmine rice to the skillet, breaking up clumps with the spatula.
 Stir-fry the rice with the vegetables and eggs for 2-3 minutes.
 This allows the rice to absorb the flavors of the vegetables and eggs while ensuring it is evenly heated.

-- Return the cooked chicken and any juices accumulated on the plate to the skillet.
-Pour in the soy sauce, fish sauce, oyster sauce, and sprinkle with sugar.
+- Pour in the soy sauce, fish sauce, oyster sauce, and sprinkle with sugar.
 Stir-fry everything together for another 2-3 minutes until all ingredients are combined and heated.
 Adjust seasoning to taste, adding more soy sauce or fish sauce if desired.

 - Remove the skillet from the heat and garnish the Thai Chicken Fried Rice with fresh cilantro leaves.
-Serve hot with lime wedges on the side for squeezing over individual servings.
-Enjoy this flavorful dish as a complete meal or as part of a larger Thai-inspired feast!
+Serve with cucumber slices and lime wedges

 Notes